5 best stunt, skate & bike helmets rated | Safe & cool too

-But, which helmet do I choose for all these outdoor activities and why?
+Stunt scooters, cycling, skating… which helmet should I choose for all these outdoor activities and why?

 After looking around online a bit I quickly found that most stunt helmets for kids are all more or less the same.

-You can usually use a bicycle helmet for tricks with a scooter, skating or skateboard, as long as it also covers the back of the head (more on this later in the article).
+You can usually also use a bicycle helmet for stunts with a scooter, skating or skateboard, as long as he also covers the back of the head (more on this later in the piece).

 It is not difficult to see which helmet is best for outdoor play.